 - They come in a wide variety of colors.

 The quality, safety and comfortability of Hayabusa T3 gloves are unmatched.
 Although Hayabusa is quite a versatile pair of gloves, these are not that great for clinching.
 Also, they can be a little costly for beginners, but they are worth every penny.

 6. Venum Elite Boxing Gloves – (Great Padding for Protection)

 Venum has earned an excellent reputation over the years as a supplier of good quality boxing and MMA equipment at reasonable prices.
 Elite gloves are their best-featured gloves, hand-made in Thailand with reliable craftsmanship.
 These Boxing Gloves are excellent for sparring by beginners and intermediate levels.
-But, those who are in advanced level could also use this glove without a problem.
+But, those who are at an advanced level could also use this glove without a problem.

 - It uses engineered synthetic leather, which is very comfortable.
 The gloves are designed to last longer since the Skintex does not wear out too quickly.

 - The glove has high-density mesh under the grip bar of the palm, which efficiently regulates the heat while also making sure that your hands remain dry.